 Above: Kaiser #5, the only one of the two prototypes to be tested.
-(Photos: US Army)

 Remarks: Kaiser completed Two vehicles of the lightweight design for the 1943 extra-light vehicle requirement.
 As it was, only one of the extra lightweight vehicles was actually tested, but it failed to completed the 10,000-mile (16,090-km) testing.
 Although not selected, testing personnel found that it had an excellent engine and good ride characteristics.
 Vehicle Data: Weight empty, 1,100 lbs.
 (499 kgs).
 Weight loaded, 1,600 lbs (726 kgs).
 Length, 104 in.
 (2642 mm).
 Width, 52 in.
 (1321 mm).
 Height, 35 in.
 (889 mm).
 Wheel base, 68 in (1727 mm).
 Drive, 4x4.
 Armor, none.
 NBC protection, individual.
 Armament: None.
 Capacity: Fuel, gasoline.
 Crew, 2.
 Cargo Vol/Weight, 500 lbs (227 kgs).
 Engine: (1) Continental, water-cooled, gasoline, 4-cyl horizontal opposed engine producing 30 hp (22 kW).
 Location, front.
-Transmission: Warner, manual with 3-fwd and 1-rev gear w/2-spd trnsf.
-Suspension System: Coil spring.
-Wheels steerable, front pair.
-No of wheels, 4.
-Tire size, 5.00x14.
-General Data: Elec voltage, 6V.
+Transmission: Warner, manual with 3-fwd and 1-rev gear General Data: Elec voltage, 6V.
 Radio, none.
+Willys WAC.
 Performance: Speed (est), 40 mph (64 km/h).
 Range (est), 200 mi (322 km).
 Usage: Only two prototype extra lightweight Kaiser's were completed.
 Manufacturer: Henry J Kaiser Co., USA.

 1943 Veh, Util.
-Truck, 1/4-Ton, 4x4, Extra Light, 1943 Veh, Util.
-Truck, 1/4-Ton, 4x4, Extra Light, Willys MB-L. Willys WAC.
+Truck, 1/4-Ton, 4x4, Extra Light, Willys MB-L.

 Above: The second version of the Willys MB-L with windshield.
-(Photo: US Army)

 Remarks: In 1943 the US Army established a requirement for an extra-light utility vehicle to supplement the 1/4-ton 4x4 truck (jeep) in missions where low weight and simplicity were a prime requirement.
 An example would be airborne operations where even the jeep strained the airlift capabilities of existing aircraft.
-Three companies, Crossley, Chevrolet and Kaiser completed new designs for the requirement, while Willys-Overland offered a stripped down version of the standard MB as well as a mid-engine air-cooled vehicle, the WAC.
-Only two of the Willys MB-L were completed, the first version being delivered without a windshield and the second with a windshield composed of tubing, canvas and plastic.
+Three companies, Crosley, Chevrolet and Kaiser completed new designs for the requirement, while Willys-Overland offered a stripped down version of the standard MB as well as a mid-engine air-cooled vehicle, the WAC.
+Only being delivered without a windshield and the second with through a 2-speed transfer case.
+Suspension System: Leaf Capacity: Tire size, 5.00x16.
+General Data: Elec voltage, 6V.
+Location, middle.
+Transmission: Manufacturer: Willys-Overland, USA.